 - Set a budget.
 Set a budget that suits your tolerance for risk, as well as your financial status.
 If you invest more than you can afford to lose, you could run up losses so large that it hurts both your confidence and your ability to make future trades.
 The golden rule of investing is not to risk more than you can afford to lose, so always bear this in mind.

 - Select the right platform.
-We’ve already highlighted the different trading platforms you can use to invest in the CAC 40 Index earlier in this page.
+We’ve already highlighted the different trading platforms.
 Review all these options in detail, and then choose the method that works best for your particular investing needs.

 - Grow your investments gradually.
 For beginner investors, it makes sense to go slow at first by investing a smaller amount of money.
 You can always invest more capital as you become a more seasoned, skilled investor.
 This will help you grow your capital at the same time as your confidence.